 Around Iceland Winter Photo Workshop

-In winter we offer Around Iceland Winter Photo Workshop to take you to some of the most unique and remote locations around Iceland.
-Glaciers and ice caves in south Iceland, frozen waterfalls and geothermal areas in North Iceland and isolated fishing towns in the east fjords.
-Some of the locations are only passable with native knowledge and modified 4×4 vehicles.
+Some of the locations are only passable with the necessary knowledge and modified 4×4 vehicles.
 Our locations in North Iceland are known as some of the world’s best areas to view and photograph the northern lights.

 November 15 – 25, 2018 (available)